sdulaney/SMC-CS-42/Chapter4.md

     - Nonblocking assignments should be used for statements that are meant to create sequential logic
     - Blocking and nonblocking assignments should not be used in the same always block
     - Assignments to a particular variable (type reg) should be made in only one always block
+  - Other new Verilog concepts introduced are state encoding and case statements for handling conditions
 - 4-9 Flip-Flop Timing
   - Timing parameters are associated with the operation of both pulse-triggered (master-slave) and edge-triggered flip-flops
   - There is a minimum time called the *setup time, t_s*, for which the S and R or D inputs must be maintained at a constant value prior to the occurrence of the clock transition that causes the output to change